expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-03/lab03.md

 Late submissions will receive late penalties in line with the late penalty policy, see EECS handbook and QMUL assessment handbook.

 ### Specific Instructions:
-1. To get half of the marks, your code should fully implement Question No. 2.
+1. To get half of the marks, your code should fully implement Question No. 1 and 2.

 ## Good Luck!